t3docs/docker-render-documentation/Documentation/Usage/quickstart.rst

    Make sure you map PROJECT in readonly mode.
 This will protect your files from being damaged in case something is going wrong with the complex machinery inside the container.
 It shouldn't happen.
-But who would garantee?
+But who knows?

 About the Docker command: Note that the project is mapped as /PROJECT:ro which means **readonly mode**.
 Results are created in /RESULT, so this folder is